 8.4.
 Can I use other seafood instead of shrimp?

 Absolutely!
-Try using crab meat or fish fillets as alternatives, adjusting your seasonings accordingly to enhance the new seafood base.
+Try crab meat or fish fillets, just change up your seasonings to match the seafood.

 Conclusion